EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Rated Cooling Source Temperature

-For a DX evaporator coil, enter the saturated evaporating temperature in ˚C.  For a fluid coil, enter the fluid coil entrance temperature in ˚C. There is no default value.
+For a DX evaporator coil, enter the saturated evaporating temperature in &deg;C.  For a fluid coil, enter the fluid coil entrance temperature in &deg;C. There is no default value.
 This number is used, with temperatures for other refrigeration loads on any one system, to set that system’s minimum suction pressure or minimum circulating fluid temperature.

 #### Field: Rated Temperature Difference DT1

-The rated difference between the air entering the refrigeration chiller and the cooling source temperature in ˚C. The entered value for this field must be less than 20˚C. There is no default value.
+The rated difference between the air entering the refrigeration chiller and the cooling source temperature in &deg;C. The entered value for this field must be less than 20&deg;C. There is no default value.

 #### Field: Maximum Difference Between Inlet Air and Evaporating Temperature